EmileTrotignon/blog/monad.md

 results.
 We can call this a "non deterministic computation" as its results are multiple or none and the "result" is not determined.

 We will use this monad in the following explanation.
-For lists, `map` is well known, but `bind` less so. `bind` is actually the same as `concat_map : 'a list -> ('a -> 'b list) -> 'b list`.
+For lists, `map` is commonly used, but `bind` less so. `bind` is actually the same as `concat_map : 'a list -> ('a -> 'b list) -> 'b list`.